Trending

 Saudi Gazette

-France bans Israeli minister Ben-Gvir over Gaza flotilla incident
+Arab-Islamic states condemn Israeli minister Ben-Gvir over Gaza flotilla detention

 France 24 Middle East

-France has officially banned Itamar Ben-Gvir, Israel's far-right National Security Minister, from entering its territory following the release of a controversial video in which he taunted detained activists from the Gaza-bound Global Sumud Flotilla. ...
+France has officially banned Itamar Ben-Gvir, Israel's far-right National Security Minister, following the release of a controversial video in which he taunted approximately 430 detained activists from the Gaza-bound Global Sumud Flotilla.
+The video,...